javaguruen/advanced-kotlin-workshop/slides-03-coroutines.md

 # CoroutineScope & CoroutineContext

-- Holds a `CoroutineContext`
+- `CoroutineScope` Holds a `CoroutineContext`
-- Coroutine builders as extension functions
+- Coroutine builders as extensions on `CoroutineScope`
   - `launch`
   - `async`
 - Coroutine builders inherit context from `CoroutineScope`
+- `CoroutineContext` is a set of properties
 - `coroutineScope { }` creates a new `CoroutineScope`
   - used in suspending function gives access to calling scope